Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Proof of Main Theorem

-where $\Vert \cdot \Vert_{\mathrm{HS},h}$ denotes the Hilbert--Schmidt norm of operators $H^2(\Omega(h)) \to H^2(\Omega(h)).$ To that effect, let us recall some basic facts on trace class operators and Fredholm determinants, referring the reader to \cite{Gohberg_Goldberg_Krupnik, Gohberg_Krein, Simon} for details.
-Weyl's estimate on Fredholm determinants states that for every trace-class operator $A\colon H \to H$ on a separable Hilbert space $H$ we have
+To that effect, we recall some basic facts on trace class operators and Fredholm determinants, referring the reader to \cite{Gohberg_Goldberg_Krupnik, Gohberg_Krein, Simon} for more details.
+Weyl's estimate on Fredholm determinants states that for every trace class operator $A\colon H \to H$ on a separable Hilbert space $H$, we have